roypat/linux/Documentation/virt/kvm/api.rst

 instance behave similarly to memfd_secret, and unmaps the memory backing it from the kernel's address space before being passed off to userspace or the guest.

+Additionally, when the capability KVM_CAP_GUEST_MEMFD_SKIP_DIRECT_MAP_TLB_FLUSH is supported, GUEST_MEMFD_FLAG_SKIP_DIRECT_MAP_TLB_FLUSH can be specified in 'flags', which makes KVM skip TLB flushes after unmapping memory.
+This reduces the protections offered by GUEST_MEMFD_FLAG_NO_DIRECT_MAP, as now even after unmapping guest_memfd from the kernel's page table, speculative accesses through stale TLB entries are possible until these entries get naturally evicted.
+It is theoretically possible for TLB entries to be artificially kept alive indefinitely, and become the target of a speculative execution attack at any point in time after the memory has been mapped into the guest.
+This makes the exact security properties when using this flag hard to reason about.
+However, the finite nature of TLBs means that most of guest memory will remain inaccessible, and the requirement to know which pfn to target before it is even mapped into the guest makes exploiting difficult, making this flag an acceptable trade-off in scenarios where the performance impact of TLB flushing is not acceptable.

 See KVM_SET_USER_MEMORY_REGION2 for additional details.

 4.143 KVM_PRE_FAULT_MEMORY